Renerick/htmx-signalr/README.md

 # htmx-signal

 The SignalR extension allows to connect and interact with SignalR server directly from html.
-It establishes connection to the hub, subscribes to the events, processes incoming messages and swaps the content into your htmx page.
-In a way, it combines features from SSE and WebSockets extensions, allowing for bi-direction browser-server communication and supporting
-"channels" to distinguish messages between each other.
+It establishes connection to the hub, subscribes to the events, allows to send messages to the server, processes incoming messages and swaps the content into your htmx page.
+In a way, it combines features from SSE and WebSockets extensions, allowing for bi-directional browser-server communication and supporting "channels" ("methods" in SignalR terminology) to distinguish messages between each other.

 [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-6.0) is an open-source library that simplifies adding real-time web functionality to apps.
 Real-time web functionality enables server-side code to push content to clients instantly.